-Our Collaborative Care Centre offers chiropractic, concussion management, counselling, naturopathic, holistic nutrition, personal training, physiatry, physiotherapy, and registered massage therapy services.
+Our Collaborative Care Centre offers chiropractic, concussion management, counselling, naturopathic, personal training, physiatry, physiotherapy, and registered massage therapy services.
 We believe that good health is a combination of factors.
 Exercise is a major component of good health and so is ensuring our bodies function as they are meant to and are pain free.
 That’s what inspired the idea of our Collaborative Care Centre.

 Do I have to be a gym member to make an appointment with one of your therapists or practitioners?